-The Audit & Risk Committee and the Remuneration & Nomination Committees comprise Non-Executive Directors.
-Details regarding the role of each Committee and their composition as at 30 June 2015 are set out below.
-Details regarding the number of Board meeting and committee meetings held during the year and the attendance of each member is set out in the 2015 Annual Report.
+The Audit & Risk Committee and the Remuneration & Nomination Committees comprise the two Non-Executive Directors, which is considered appropriate give the size of the company.
+Details regarding the role of each Committee and their composition as at 30 June 2016 are set out below.
+Details regarding the number of Board meeting and committee meetings held during the year and the attendance of each member is set out in the 2016 Annual Report.